-- Products.
+Products.
 You can walk in to many post offices, libraries, and IRS offices to pick up certain forms, instructions, and publications.
-Some IRS offices, libraries, grocery stores, copy centers, city and county governments, credit unions, and office supply stores have an extensive collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
-Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes. - Services.
-You can walk in to your local IRS office to ask tax questions or get help with a tax problem.
-Now you can set up an appointment by calling your local IRS office number and, at the prompt, leaving a message requesting Everyday Tax Solutions help.
+Some IRS offices, libraries, grocery stores, copy centers, city and county government offices, credit unions, and office supply stores have a collection of products available to print from a CD-ROM or photocopy from reproducible proofs.
+Also, some IRS offices and libraries have the Internal Revenue Code, regulations, Internal Revenue Bulletins, and Cumulative Bulletins available for research purposes.

+Services.
+You can walk in to your local Taxpayer Assistance Center every business day to ask tax questions or get help with a tax problem.
+An employee can explain IRS letters, request adjustments to your account, or help you set up a payment plan.
+You can set up an appointment by calling your local Center and, at the prompt, leaving a message requesting Everyday Tax Solutions help.
 A representative will call you back within 2 business days to schedule an in-person appointment at your convenience.
+To find the number, go to www.irs.gov or look in the phone book under "United States Government, Internal Revenue Service."

-your request is received.
-Find the address that applies to your part of the country.
+Mail.
+You can send your order for forms, instructions, and publications to the Distribution Center nearest to you and receive a response within 10 workdays after your request is received.
+Use the address that applies to your part of the country.

-- Western part of U.S.:

-Western Area Distribution Center

-Rancho Cordova, CA 95743-0001
+Western part of U.S.: Western Area Distribution Center Rancho Cordova, CA 95743-0001

-- Central part of U.S.:

-Central Area Distribution Center

-P.O.
-Box 8903

-Bloomington, IL 61702-8903

-- Eastern part of U.S. and foreign addresses:

-Eastern Area Distribution Center P.O.
-Box 85074

-Richmond, VA 23261-5074
+- Central part of U.S.: Central Area Distribution Center P.O.
+Box 8903 Bloomington, IL 61702-8903 - Eastern part of U.S. and foreign addresses: Eastern Area Distribution Center P.O.
+Box 85074 Richmond, VA 23261-5074